-Our first time is trying this unique dish, and we fell in love with the first bite.
-You have first to pop the bubble open to let the hot air out.
+This was our first time trying this unique dish, and we fell in love with the first bite.
+You first have to pop the bubble open to let the hot air out.
 The scallion pancake has an exciting and tasty flavor that combines sweet and savory in one great bite.
-The outer shell of the pancake is surprisingly sweet, and the dipping sauce is curry like savory.
-Buble Pancake is a must-order starter this as you wait for the rest of your dinner.
+The outer shell of the pancake is surprisingly sweet, and the dipping sauce is curry-like and savory.
+The Bubble Pancake is a must-order starter as you wait for the rest of your dinner.

 You can never go wrong with an order of long wide noodles with a kick.
-Similar to Dan Dan Noodles, you want to make sure they are mixed well while still warm.
-Mainly so they don’t stick together and evenly distribute the flavors.
-We like the noodles, they had a very nice and soft texture and had a nice kick to them.
+Similar to the Dan Dan Noodles, you want to make sure they are mixed well while still warm, mainly so they don’t stick together and the flavor is evenly distributed.
+We liked the noodles, they had a very nice soft texture and a great kick.

 Sichuan Chili Wontons (5 NOMs)

-These little shrimp wontons pack a big punch to the taste buds.
-With both an excellent flavor and nice spicy kick to them.
-Perfectly prepared with nice light exterior and soft interior.
-The chili pepper kick is not too strong and should be fine for most people.
-Just in case have a glass of water prepared.
-Remember, every tear is worth it when enjoying this dish.
-One of our favorite dishes from the nomnom experience.
-We are not giving these wontons justice, so order it and taste the joy for yourself.
+These little shrimp wontons pack a big punch to the taste buds, with both an excellent flavor and a spicy kick.
+Perfectly prepared with light exterior and soft interior, the chili pepper kick is not too strong and should be fine for most people, but have a glass of water prepared just in case.
+Remember, every tear is worth it when enjoying this dish!
+This is one of our favorite dishes from the nomnom experience.
+Try as we might, our words and photos can not give these wontons justice, so order it and taste the joy for yourself.

 Beggar’s Ribs (5 NOMs)

-You will be begging for seconds in no time with an order of Beggar’s Ribs.
-Prepared so well that meat falls off the bone.
-The ribs taste very light, and meat flavors shine so well even if they are covered in a heavy sauce.
-You can take the hours of cooking they underwent.
-Served with some nicely seasoned home fires.
+You will be begging for seconds in no time with an order of Beggar’s Ribs, prepared so well that meat falls off the bone.
+The ribs taste very light, and the meat flavors shine so well even though they are covered in a heavy sauce.
+You can taste the hours of cooking that they underwent, and they’re served with some nicely seasoned home fries.

 Dong Po Braised Pork Belly (6 NOMs)

-A dish that may make you moan louder than with your partner.
-We love pork belly, I mean what not to love they are soft and delicious.
+A dish that may make you moan louder than with your partner!
+We love pork belly, I mean what’s not to love?
+They are soft and delicious.
 However, this pork belly just ruined us for any other in the future.
-Overall dish it’s quite similar to a make your steam bun bao.
-The shell is a bit dryer and harder, but compliments pork and sauce very well.
-It just there to deliver the meat into your mouth.
+Overall as a dish, it’s quite similar to a steamed bun bao.
+The shell is a bit dryer and harder though and compliments the pork and sauce very well.
+It’s just there to deliver the meat into your mouth.

 Eggplant Fries (3 NOMs)

-Eggplant fries is not something we were expecting to see at this upper-class Chinese restaurant.
-They had a nice crunch, and the seasoning was a bit too salty.
-However, not as impressive or stand out compared to other great dishes we had that night.
-We rather save space in our stomachs for other great nomnoms or maybe ordering again the things we love.
+Eggplant fries are not something we were expecting to see at this upper-class Chinese restaurant.
+They had a nice crunch, but the seasoning was a bit too salty.
+It wasn’t as impressive compared to the other great dishes we had that night.
+We would rather save space in our stomachs for other great new nomnoms, or maybe ordering the things we love again.

 Lobster Egg Foo Young (5 NOMs)

-We are big egg lovers and anything that mostly consists of eggs.
-Over the years we’ve had a lot of egg foo young and sadly mostly it was never that good.
-Now we have found a place that knows how to make a good Egg Foo Young.
-Love the big soup bowl this dish is served in.
-Truly a great dish for Egg Foo Young and Lobster lovers.
-We do have some bad news, this was a special of the night and might not always be on their menu.
+We are big egg lovers and anything that mostly consists of eggs will be ordered.
+Over the years, we’ve had a lot of egg foo young, and sadly mostly it was never that good.
+Now we have found a place that knows how to make a good Egg Foo Young!
+We love the big soup bowl this dish is served in, too.
+Truly a great dish for Egg Foo Young and lobster lovers.
+We do have some bad news though, this was a special of the night and might not always be on their menu.
 If you happen to see it, then you must order it.

 Tofu Skin (4 NOMs)

 Did you know that tofu skins come from wild tofu that must be carefully cared for and prepared?
 Yes, we are messing with you :).
-Tofu skins are c from a film that forms when boiling the soy milk.
-It’s not considered tofu even though it has a very similar flavor.
-The boiling adds a very ripply and different texture from regular tofu we normally eat.
-Tofu skins then combined with a gooey sauce made for a good dish with some rice.
+Tofu skins are made from a film that forms when boiling the soy milk.
+It’s not considered tofu, even though it has a very similar flavor.
+The boiling adds a very ripply and different texture from the regular tofu that we normally eat.
+These tofu skins are combined with a gooey sauce and made for a good dish with some rice.

 Soup Dumplings (5 NOMs)

 Soup on the inside and soup on the outside makes for a bite-size soup party in our mouth.
-The whole dish is on point in flavors and presentation.
-What not to love, everything you need is in one place.
-Now a big question if you should drink the soup first or swallow the whole thing with the dumplings.
-We let you decide on that, make sure to order this great dish.
+This whole dish is on point in terms of flavors and presentation.
+Everything you need is in one place.
+Now, a big question is if you should drink the soup first, or swallow the whole thing with the dumplings?
+We’ll let you decide on that, so make sure to order this great dish.

 Twice Cooked Pork (5 NOMs)

-Twice Cooked Pork is a popular, traditional dish in Sichuan Province of China.
-Its often enjoyed as a main dish on holidays.
+Twice Cooked Pork is a popular, traditional dish in the Sichuan Province of China.
+It’s often enjoyed as a main dish on holidays.
 The preparation of this dish is in its name.
-Like the name says the pork is cooked twice.
+Like the name says, the pork is cooked twice.
 First boiled and then stir-fried with vegetables and several sauces.
 Of course, the pork is the star of this dish, and Q by Peter Chang does not disappoint.
-It was spicy, just like the dish supposes to be prepared in its homeland.
-Our partner in crime nomster is from Sichuan province in China where the dish originated.
-We’ve had this dish as home cook meal many times.
+It was spicy, just like the dish is supposed to be prepared in its homeland.
+Our partner in crime nomster is from the Sichuan province in China where the dish originated, so we’ve had this dish as a home cook meal many times.
 Right from the sauce!
 So the fact that he liked this dish very much means a lot.

 Crispy Diced Beef (4 NOMs)

-Now, this dish has some kick to it, and if not prepared, those red peppers will make your forehead sweat and mouth will taste spicy for a while.
-So make sure to avoid them.
-It’s all worth it in a quest to find a hot dish.
+Now, this dish definitely has some kick to it, and if you’re not prepared, those red peppers will make your forehead sweat and your mouth will taste spicy for a while, so make sure to avoid eating them.
+It’s all worth it in a quest to find a great hot dish.
 Of course, a great way to balance this out is with some white or brown rice.
 The beef is so crispy and goes so well with all the vegetables.

 Scallion Juice Branzino Filet (3 NOMs)

 What in the world did we order?
 Well, it’s another unique dish.
-A Fish Fillet with veggies served in metal woke full of soup and heated by fire right on your table.
+A Fish Fillet with veggies served in a metal bowl full of soup and heated by fire right on your table.
 Now, this makes for a more fun experience.
-With a nice presentation, it still left us wanting some more flavor.
+Even with the nice presentation, however, it still left us wanting some more flavor.
 According to our Chinese friends, the dish is supposed to be more on the bland side.

 Vegetable Lion Head (3 NOMs)

 Chefs at Q by Peter Chang sure loves making a splash with a fun presentation.
 Are we about to eat real lion head?
-No, but the dish is named as if dish resembles a Chinese guardian lion.
-Normally a meatball stewed or steamed with cabbage, in this case, its a vegetable.
-While the dish is interesting, but we didn’t find it to have a lot of flavors.
+No, but the dish is named for the fact that it resembles a Chinese guardian lion.
+Normally it’s a meatball stewed or steamed with cabbage, but in this case, it’s a vegetable.
+While the dish is interesting, we didn’t find it to have a lot of flavors.
 It felt like it needed something to give it more of a kick.